fbpx

 Indulge with delicate pastries and tea at ground level and then zip up to the rooftop garden and peer across the chimney tops of the city.

-Dine at the Shard for a glamorous last night.
-Or head into reinvented Bermondsey by foot for art boutiques and cosy pubs, the more local way to grab a final bite in London.
+Dine at the Shard for a glamorous last night or head up to the Sky Garden at the Walkie Talkie for cocktails.
+Or, for a completely different experience, head into reinvented Bermondsey by foot for art boutiques and cosy pubs, the more local way to grab a final bite in London.

 Iconic red London bus and Abigail